noris-network/calltest/README.rst

 If no ``audio.src_out`` sound is specified, simply hang up.

 Optionally, ``audio.dst_in`` records incoming audio during the call.
-Recording only works while the outgoing sound is playing.
+Recording runs while the outgoing sound is playing.

 fail